savas-t/create-plaingrid/README.md

 yarn create plaingrid
 ```

 In the next step, you are prompted to provide some breakpoint values.
-You can press enter to pick the _default values_ shown in the brackets
+You can press enter to pick the _default values_ shown in the brackets.

 ```bash
 What are your breakpoint values? (sm, md, lg, xl, 2xl)